Nazism and cinema: Cinemas

 Apart from the Ufa-owned cinema chain, the cinemas were not nationalized.
 The majority of the 5,506 cinemas that existed in 1939 within the so-called Altreich (the "Old Reich", i.e., Germany without Austria and the Sudetenland) were small companies run by private owners.
 However, a large number of rules and regulations issued by the Reichsfilmkammer limited the entrepreneurial freedom of the cinemas considerably.
 It was mandatory to include a documentary and a newsreel in every film programme.
 By a law of 1933 (the Gesetz über die Vorführung ausländischer Bildstreifen vom 23.
 Juni 1933), the government was also entitled to prohibit the presentation of foreign films.
 An import quota for foreign films had been set during the Weimar Republic, and during World War II, the import of films from certain foreign countries was completely prohibited.
 For example, from 1941 onwards, the presentation of American films became illegal.

 A quantitative comparison of the percentage of German movies screened vs. foreign movies screened shows the following numbers: in the last year of the Weimar Republic the percentage of German movies was 62%; by 1939 it had risen to 77% while the number of cinema visits increased by the factor 2.5 from 1933 to 1939.
 On the contrary the percentage of for example American movies screened was reduced from 26% in 1932 to 14% in 1939; from 1933 to 1937 eleven US movies were considered "artistically valuable" by the Nazi authorities (e.g., The Lives of a Bengal Lancer).

 In order to boost the propaganda effect, the Nazis supported film shows in large cinemas with large audiences where the feeling of being part of the crowd was so overwhelming for the individual spectator that critical film perception had little chance.
 Film shows also took place in military barracks and factories.
 The Hitler Youth arranged special film programmes (Jugendfilmstunden) where newsreels and propaganda films were shown.
 In order to supply even rural and remote areas with film shows, the Party Propaganda Department (Reichspropagandaleitung) operated 300 film trucks and two film trains that carried all the necessary equipment for showing films in, for example, village inns.
 The Nazis intended to use television as a medium for their propaganda once the number of television sets was increased, but television was able initially to reach only a small number of viewers, in contrast to radio.
 Only a small number of the Einheitsempfänger TV also called People's TV, were produced.

 Film propaganda had the highest priority in Germany even under the severe conditions of the last years of World War II.
 While schools and playhouses stopped working in 1944, cinemas continued to operate until the very end of the war.
 In Berlin for instance, anti-aircraft units were posted specially to protect the local cinemas in 1944.

+On 9 February 1933, Nazi members of the German Cinema Owners' Association demanded that Adolf Engl be appointed leader.
+The entire board resigned on 18 March, and gave Engl and the Nazis control over the organization.